 Does this algorithm work?

-• Is the result minimal?

-Or could it be that some atom that was kept can be dropped later, after some other atoms were dropped?
+- Is the result minimal?
+Or could it be that some atom that was kept can be dropped later, after some other atoms were dropped? - Is the result unique?
+Or does the order in which we consider the atoms matter?